The Satapatha Brahmana

 Footnotes

-440:4 That is to say, the verb 'i' (to go; more especially its compound upa-i, to undergo, go through, undertake) is used of sacrificial performances in the Sattra lasting for twelve (pressing) days and upward, to distinguish the latter from the ahîna-sacrifices, lasting for from two to twelve (pressing) days.
+440:3 For the Dîkshâ see III, 1, 1, 1 seq.
+In the Kânva text I have found nothing corresponding to the present Brâhmana.440:4 That is to say, the verb 'i' (to go; more especially its compound upa-i, to undergo, go through, undertake) is used of sacrificial performances in the Sattra lasting for twelve (pressing) days and upward, to distinguish the latter from the ahîna-sacrifices, lasting for from two to twelve (pressing) days.

 441:1 That is to say, they hold their churning-sticks to the fires to get warm; see part i, p.
 396, note 1.